supertrampr/infrastracture/examples/docr/README.md

 ## Quick start

-**Please note that this example will deploy real resources into you Digital Ocean project therefore costs may occur.**
+**Please note that this example will deploy real resources into you Digital Ocean project.
+We have made every effort to ensure all the resources qualify for the [Digital Ocean Free Tier](https://www.digitalocean.com/pricing), but we are not responsible for any charges you may incur.**

 Configure the Terraform variable that contains your [Digital Ocean Personal Access Token](https://docs.digitalocean.com/reference/api/create-personal-access-token/) by running: